 Emails for Non contact appts. will be accepted between 4:00 AM Monday and 12:00 noon Tuesday of each week.
 Any

 emails received before 4:00 AM on Monday and after 12:00 noon on Tuesday will not be processed.

 -Emails will be processed in the order they were received and replied to on Tuesday and Wednesday

-Walk-ons may come on the grounds at 11:30 am and will line up to receive passes beginning at 12 noon.
+Walk-ons may come on the grounds at 9:00 am and will receive passes at the gate.
+Processing for walk-ons begins at 10am.